In This Article

 Understanding future healthcare costs is crucial in retirement planning.
 Begin by establishing a Health Savings Account (HSA), designed specifically to cover medical expenses during your retirement years.

 This will offset the burden of unexpected and potentially high healthcare costs, ensuring you stay financially secure even when contending with health issues.
-Prepare further by exploring long-term health insurance options that cater to specific needs like nursing home care or chronic illness treatments.

 Planning for Healthcare Costs in Retirement